initstring/passphrase-wordlist/README.md

 # Additional Info

-Optionally, some researchers might be interested in:

-- The raw source files mentioned in the table above.
-You can download them by appending the file name to `https://f002.backblazeb2.com/file/passphrase-wordlist/`.
-- The script I use to clean the raw sources into the wordlist [here](/utilities/cleanup.py).
+Optionally, some researchers might be interested in the script I use to clean the raw sources into the wordlist [here](/utilities/cleanup.py).

 The cleanup script works like this: